Puppy Socialisation and the First 16 weeks

 - Never use puppy pads, they are impregnated with what I believe is horses urine, to stimulate the puppies to over-mark them.
 Therefore increasing the likelihood of them continuing to toilet indoors.

-- Buy quality air dried natural treats to prepare the puppy to be left alone for periods of time I sell what are probably the best natural dog treats available anywhere Read my article (8) Separation Anxiety.
+- Buy quality air dried natural treats to prepare the puppy to be left alone for periods of time I sell what is probably the best natural dog treats available anywhere Read my article (8) Separation Anxiety.

 - Get your new puppy into a routine of sleeping toileting and feeding.
 When the puppy eats or drinks take it outside 15 minutes after feeding praise and treat and give an instructive command.
 I say wee-wee as he is toileting.
 Then if you are in a hurry later on in the pup’s life you can say the command and the dog will toilet or any word you want to use and he should go on command.